-Please note that aside from these roles, there are in-programme Reps such as Social or Studio Reps, who operate within their programme cohorts, so there’s plenty of ways to be involved.
+Please note that aside from these roles, there are in-programme Reps such as Social or Studio Reps, who operate within their programme cohorts, so there are plenty of ways to be involved.

-First and foremost, Programme Reps are a vital link between their fellow students, the SU, relevant staff members like admin, technical services or senior staff members.
+First and foremost, Programme Reps are a vital link between their fellow students, the SU, relevant staff members like admin, technical services, our senior staff members.
 Through relaying information directly from the Student body to these relevant people, you help us to represent you in issues that you care about and help change the college for the better.

 Being a Programme Representative is an opportunity to network with student representatives from across the whole college, gain a wide understanding of the College’s inner workings, develop skills in communication, negotiation, teamwork, committee participation, leadership, problem-solving, motivating others, organisation, lobbying, community service.

-It also means representing opinions that are not necessarily your own, so it’s important that you can be supportive of others and objective when approaching communication, which I am sure you will be great at!
+It also means representing opinions that are not necessarily your own, so it’s important that you can be supportive of others and objective when approaching communication, which we are sure you will be great at!